camiloribeiro/icecream/README.md

     $ IceCream.flavor :chocolate

-and it is going to return a Chocolate (class) object called chocolate, with a string, a symble, a float and an integer.
+and it is going to return a Chocolate (class) object called chocolate, with a string, a symbol, a float and an integer.
 Easy ;)

 And it is going to work in your non-rails as good as in your rails projects :D It is just ruby code, there is not one single dependency (so far).